LePeanutButter/computer-science-and-architecture/README.md

 # Computer Science And Architecture

-This repository contains various scripts, assembly code, and virtual machine installation logs.
-The materials in this repository aim to help you learn different aspects of programming, system administration, virtualization, and networking.
-Each folder is focused on a specific area, such as assembly programming, scripting, and virtualization setups.
+This repository contains various scripts, assembly code, hardware description language projects, and virtual machine installation logs.
+The materials in this repository aim to help you learn different aspects of programming, system administration, virtualization, hardware design, and low-level system concepts.
+Each folder is focused on a specific area, such as assembly programming, scripting, hardware design, and virtualization setups.

 ## Directory Structure